Use canvas templates

 Name templates by the work they start, not the team that made them.
 Design critique, Customer interview, and Sprint retrospective are easier to trust than Team A template v3 final final.

-When a template becomes outdated, create a clean replacement and guide people to the new version.
-If your workspace supports archiving or deleting old templates, remove the stale one instead of letting people keep starting from it.
+When a template becomes outdated, create a clean replacement, guide people to the new version, and delete the stale template so people do not keep starting from it.

 When not to use a template